enguehard/enguehard.tf/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD candidate in Economics at the Center for Economic Reserch on Governance, Inequality and Conflict (CERGIC) within the École normale supérieure in Lyon, France.
+My research interests include distributed political economy, growth and economic history.
 {style="text-align: justify;"}